Distortion in photography

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-It’s been a while since I wrote anything about the basics of photography.
-I had already started to write a lot about all the interesting terminology you should know when you begin photography.
-By the way, a summary of all the photography terminology is available, even if it could probably be expanded.
-This article goes back to basics and tell you all about distorsion phenomena in photography.
+It’s been a while since I last wrote about the basics of photography.
+I had already started covering many of the key terms worth knowing when you first get into photography.
+By the way, a summary of all the photography terminology is available, even though it could probably still be expanded.
+This article goes back to the basics and explains distortion in photography.

-So, I’m starting this “not too technical” article, hoping to share with you what I know, in a simple and efficient manner.
-However, you should know that even if lenses suffer from this phenomenon, more and more available software corrects it very adequately during the post-processing stage, even if it can lead to loss of image edges, for example, in order to correct the distortion (as is the case with my Tamron 20mm f/2.8).
-This should generally not be a decisive point when choosing a lens.
-Having said that, it all depends on the type of photography you’re doing….
+So, I’m starting this “not too technical” article with the aim of sharing what I know in a simple, practical way.
+That said, even though lenses can suffer from this phenomenon, more and more software can correct it very effectively during post-processing.
+This can sometimes lead to a slight loss around the edges of the image, as the software has to compensate for the distortion, as is the case with my Tamron 20mm f/2.8.
+In general, distortion should not be the deciding factor when choosing a lens.
+That said, it really depends on the type of photography you do…

 What is distortion?

-To define distortion in a simple way, I would say that it is the deformation phenomenon occurring on an image as a whole and of its constituting elements.
-Indeed, one might tend to believe that all the elements of an image have the same magnification regardless of their location, but actually, it is not the case.
-Depending on the type of lens used, an element captured at different locations on an image will not have the same shape.
-It is therefore a geometric aberration, related solely to the lens, which affects the volume of subjects in an image.
-The entire image is distorted with the degree of distortion varying according to the location of the element on the image.
+To define distortion simply, I would say it is a deformation that affects an image as a whole, along with the elements within it.
+We might naturally assume that every part of an image is reproduced with the same magnification, regardless of where it appears in the frame.
+In reality, that is not the case.
+Depending on the lens used, the same element captured in different parts of the image may not keep exactly the same shape.
+Distortion is therefore a geometric aberration, linked only to the lens, that affects how subjects appear within the image.
+The whole image is distorted, with the degree of distortion varying depending on where each element is located in the frame.

-Distortions occur when light rays enter and pass through a set of elements (lenses), then exit.
-Indeed, rays do not all go through the same location on the lens (or lenses).
-While those closest to the lens, horizontally, will be affected just a little, the further outside they go the more affected they’ll be.
-Therefore, distortions are often more pronounced on the outside of an image.
-A perfect lens, in terms of distortion, allows the transmission of light rays at the same point.
-Some brands, such as Laowa, even produce lenses branded “zero-distortion”, allowing almost zero distortion on an ultra-wide-angle lens (such as the Laowa 12mm f/2.8 ZERO-D).
-Manufacturers have developed technologies to attempt to control these distortions, including use of aspherical lenses (curved on the outside) for rays of light to converge on a single focal point.
+Distortion occurs when light rays enter, pass through a set of lens elements, and then exit the lens.
+The rays do not all pass through the same part of the lens.
+Those closest to the optical axis are only slightly affected, while rays passing farther toward the edges are affected more strongly.
+This is why distortion is often more visible around the edges of an image.
+A perfect lens, in terms of distortion, would allow all light rays to be transmitted without altering the geometry of the scene.
+Some brands, such as Laowa, even produce lenses marketed as “zero-distortion,” offering almost no distortion on ultra-wide-angle lenses, such as the Laowa 12mm f/2.8 ZERO-D. Manufacturers have also developed technologies to control distortion, including the use of aspherical lens elements, which help light rays converge more accurately toward a single focal point.

 Distortion measurement

-Distortion is measured in percentage points and equals to the difference between the ideal position of an object on the image, and its actual position.
-Depending on the type of distortion, the percentage points can be positive (pincushion) or negative (barrel).
+Distortion is measured as a percentage and represents the difference between the ideal position of an object in the image and its actual position.
+Depending on the type of distortion, this percentage can be positive, for pincushion distortion, or negative, for barrel distortion.

-The best thing to do before buying a lens is to find out its distortion percentage points by type of distortion.
-You can look at the DXOMark website, or any other website that provides this type of analysis.
-You can then check, for both zoom and prime lenses, the type of distortion and how it behaves as you move away from the center of the image.
+Before buying a lens, it is worth checking its distortion percentage and the type of distortion it produces.
+You can look at DXOMark, or any other website that provides this kind of optical analysis.
+This allows you to check, for both zoom lenses and prime lenses, what type of distortion is present and how it behaves as you move away from the center of the image.

-To give you the example of my Tamron 20mm f/2.8, it has a very high barrel distortion, which tends to make subjects in the center of the image clearly stand out, while mostly distorting them around the edges.
-Tests show an approximate 8% barrel distortion which is still huge for a wide-angle lens (even if it can be corrected quite well with DXO or Lightroom).
+To give you an example with my Tamron 20mm f/2.8, it has very strong barrel distortion.
+This tends to make subjects in the center of the image stand out clearly, while distorting elements much more around the edges.
+Tests show around 8% barrel distortion, which is still very high for a wide-angle lens, even if it can be corrected quite well with DXO or Lightroom.

-- Barrel distortion: it is characterized by an image at the center that looks “inflated” (like a barrel, hence the name), and where the edges of the image tend to curve inward.
-The magnification of the image’s elements therefore decreases towards the outside.
-These defects are particularly noticeable on horizontal lines, especially when moving up or down the image.
+- Barrel distortion: this is characterized by an image that appears “inflated” in the center, like a barrel, hence the name, while the edges of the image tend to curve inward.
+The magnification of elements in the image therefore decreases toward the edges.
+This defect is especially visible on horizontal lines, particularly near the top or bottom of the frame.

-This type of distortion is mostly found on wide-angle lenses, but also quite often on the shorter focal lengths of zoom lenses (e.g., type 16-35mm).
-Indeed, the field of view of this type of lens being smaller than sensor size, the image must somehow be curved.
+This type of distortion is mostly found on wide-angle lenses, but also quite often at the shorter focal lengths of zoom lenses, such as a 16-35mm.
+Because this type of lens has such a wide field of view, the image has to be projected in a way that can create visible curvature.

-Here is a rather striking example of this type of defect with my Tamron 20mm f/2.8 lens, showing strong barrel distortion.
-DXO corrections can compensate relatively well for this type of defect.
+Here is a rather striking example of this type of defect with my Tamron 20mm f/2.8 lens, which shows strong barrel distortion.
+DXO corrections can compensate for this type of flaw fairly well.

-- Pincushion distortion: it’s just the opposite effect from barrel distortion.
-One of its main characteristics is the tendency for straight lines to curve from the center of the image to the outside of the frame.
-It is very common on zoom lenses (at the longest focal lengths) and on telephoto lenses.
-High-end telephoto lenses manage this optical flaw increasingly well with negligible pincushion distortion with any remaining distortion easily corrected during post-processing.
+- Pincushion distortion: this is essentially the opposite of barrel distortion.
+One of its main characteristics is that straight lines tend to curve outward from the center of the image toward the edges of the frame.
+It is very common on zoom lenses, especially at the longest focal lengths, and on telephoto lenses.
+High-end telephoto lenses now control this optical flaw increasingly well, with only negligible pincushion distortion, and any remaining distortion can usually be corrected easily in post-processing.

-Here’s an example of a fairly large pincushion distortion from my Tamron 70-180mm, at 180mm.
-The pincushion distortions are given at more than 3.5% at 180mm, which is a lot, really.
-Fortunately, a software like DXO handles this kind of lens imperfection beautifully so you can easily correct it.
+Here is an example of fairly strong pincushion distortion from my Tamron 70-180mm at 180mm.
+The pincushion distortion is measured at more than 3.5% at 180mm, which is honestly quite a lot.
+Fortunately, software such as DXO handles this kind of lens imperfection beautifully, so it can be corrected quite easily.

-- Mustache distortion: this is the last and most complicated of the three to manage during post-processing.
-It could be viewed as a combination of the two aforementioned distortions (“pincushion” and “barrel”).
-Straight lines appear curved inwards towards the center of the image, then curved outwards as you move towards the edges/corners.
-This type of distortion is mostly found on old lenses, or on very short focal lengths (even recent ones such as the 14mm f/2.8 from Samyang).
+- Mustache distortion: this is the last of the three types, and the most complicated to manage in post-processing.
+It can be seen as a combination of the two distortions mentioned above, barrel and pincushion.
+Straight lines appear to curve inward toward the center of the image, then outward again as you move toward the edges and corners.
+This type of distortion is mostly found on older lenses, or on very short focal lengths, even on some recent lenses such as the Samyang 14mm f/2.8.

 Distortion, cameras, and lenses

 A few words to summarize these points.
-Because of their larger size, know that full frame sensors (24x36mm) suffer the most from distortion phenomena.
-Indeed, you will use the whole lens when mounted on a full frame sensor, while with a 1.5 times smaller APS-C sensor, you will only “use the center”.
-If you mount full-frame lenses on an APS-C body, there will be fewer optical flaws.
-However, lenses designed for APS-C have distortions that are generally the same as the equivalent FF focal lengths.
-For example, a 16mm APS-C on an APS-C body will have an almost identical distortion than a 24mm FF on an FF body.
+Because of their larger size, full-frame sensors (24x36mm) are more exposed to distortion phenomena.
+When you mount a lens on a full-frame sensor, you use the whole image circle produced by the lens, while with an APS-C sensor, which is about 1.5 times smaller, you only “use the center.”
+If you mount a full-frame lens on an APS-C body, you will therefore see fewer optical flaws.
+However, lenses designed specifically for APS-C generally show distortion similar to their full-frame equivalents.
+For example, a 16mm APS-C lens on an APS-C body will have almost the same distortion as a 24mm full-frame lens on a full-frame body.
 Here is an article for you to know everything there is to know about sensor size in photography and how it affects your images!
 Regarding lenses:

-- Fish-eye lenses, very strong barrel distortion, but note that on this type of lenses, this a desired effect,
+- Fish-eye lenses: very strong barrel distortion, although on this type of lens, it is an intentional effect,

-- wide-angle lenses: mostly barrel distortion but with a small caveat.
-On a fixed focal length like my Tamron 20mm, and on zoom lenses, a distortion of this type can also be found.
-Moreover, with the outward curvature of the image, the lens will actually frame wider than a 20mm.
-DXO Mark’s website shows this well with a 20mm prime lens (like the Sigma 20mm f/1.4 DG HSM Art here) framing wider at the image’s edge.
-This also means that if you tend to crop edges or want to “keep the proportions” during post-processing with a software, you’re not necessarily going to lose any image from your advertised 20mm focal length.
+- wide-angle lenses: mostly barrel distortion, but with a small caveat.
+On a prime lens like my Tamron 20mm, and also on zoom lenses, this type of distortion can be found.
+Because the image curves outward, the lens can actually frame wider than a true 20mm.
+DXOMark shows this clearly with a 20mm prime lens, such as the Sigma 20mm f/1.4 DG HSM Art, which frames wider at the edge of the image.
+This also means that if you crop the edges or want to “keep the proportions” during post-processing, you will not necessarily lose any image compared with the advertised 20mm focal length.

-- Standard focal lengths: it all depends on the lens, but barrel distortion is still less pronounced.
-Note that on zoom lenses such as 24-70mm or 16-35mm, we often find a barrel distortion at the shortest focal lengths (as is the case with wide-angle lenses), and a pincushion distortion at the longest.
-Here is an example of the Canon 24-70mm f/2.8 II L USM.
+- Standard focal lengths: it all depends on the lens, but barrel distortion is generally less pronounced.
+Note that on zoom lenses such as 24-70mm or 16-35mm, we often find barrel distortion at the shortest focal lengths, as with wide-angle lenses, and pincushion distortion at the longest focal lengths.
+Here is an example with the Canon 24-70mm f/2.8 II L USM.

-- Telephoto lenses: they mostly suffer from more or less pronounced pincushion distortion depending on the lens’s quality and range.
-On zoom lenses with very wide focal lengths (such as 18-300mm), the pincushion distortion in the long focal lengths will often be quite significant.
+- Telephoto lenses: they mostly suffer from more or less pronounced pincushion distortion, depending on the lens’s quality and range.
+On zoom lenses with very wide focal ranges, such as 18-300mm, pincushion distortion at the long end will often be quite significant.

 What about perspective / volume distortion?

-We just discussed the three main types of distortions in photography.
-These are related to lens construction.
-However, there are other types of distortion, or rather perspective deformations, related to shooting and characteristics.
+We have just looked at the three main types of distortion in photography.
+These are linked to lens construction.
+However, there are other types of distortion, or rather perspective deformation, related to how you shoot and to the distance between the camera and the subject.
 There are mainly two types.

 Extension distortion (wide-angle)

-This is a classic distortion found when shooting a subject at very close range.
-It doesn’t arise from a lens’s optical defect but from the fact that you are very close to a subject with a very short focal length, typically a wide-angle (often being the only lens that allow you to get very close to a subject).
-This is, for example, the case if you try to shoot someone’s portrait with a wide-angle lens such as an 11mm in APS-C or a 16mm in full frame.
-The eyes, nose, etc. will be completely distorted and will appear much larger.
+This is a classic type of distortion that appears when shooting a subject at very close range.
+It does not come from an optical flaw in the lens, but from the fact that you are very close to your subject with a very short focal length, typically a wide-angle lens, often the only type of lens that allows you to get that close.
+This is the case, for example, if you try to shoot someone’s portrait with a wide-angle lens such as an 11mm on APS-C or a 16mm on full frame.
+The eyes, nose, and other facial features will be completely distorted and will appear much larger.

-A little clarification: we often tend to believe that short focal lengths distort perspectives more than long ones (telephoto lenses), which is actually false.
+A quick clarification: we often tend to think that short focal lengths distort perspective more than long ones, such as telephoto lenses, but that is actually false.
 All lenses have and offer the same perspective.
-It is simply the distance between your camera/lens and the subject that changes its perspective.
+It is simply the distance between your camera/lens and the subject that changes the perspective.

-You can, however, use this type of stretch distortion to emphasize a part of a subject, by getting very close to that area.
-This will tend to bring it into sharp focus.
-It will appear much larger in the image when in fact it is not.
+You can, however, use this type of stretch distortion to emphasize part of a subject by getting very close to that area.
+It will draw attention to it and make it appear much larger in the image than it actually is.

 Compression distortion (telephoto lenses)

-Unlike extension distortion, compression distortion is found when using telephoto lenses.
-When using a long focal length, perspective appears compressed and background elements (sometimes miles apart) appear much wider and larger than they normally would.
+Unlike extension distortion, compression distortion appears when using telephoto lenses.
+With a long focal length, the perspective appears compressed, and background elements, sometimes miles apart, can seem much wider and larger than they actually are.

-How do you correct distortion on your photos?
+How do you correct distortion in your photos?

-It’s not that hard to figure that out.
-If shooting JPEG, I recommend you enable the camera’s optical corrections.
-Generally speaking, they will adequately correct the defects, even though some artifact may remain.
-If you shoot RAW, you just need enable the correction profile of either the lens or the camera + lens pair, to correct image distortion.
+It’s not that hard to correct distortion.
+If you shoot JPEG, I recommend enabling your camera’s optical corrections.
+Generally speaking, they will correct these flaws quite well, even though some artifacts may remain.
+If you shoot RAW, you simply need to enable the correction profile for the lens, or for the camera and lens combination, to correct image distortion.
 And that’s about it.
 By the way, I have written a comprehensive article explaining the differences between RAW and JPEG.

 I’m coming to the end of this article on distortion in photography.
-I hope you found the article useful and now understand better the point of being familiar with this kind of optical defect.
+I hope you found it useful and now understand why it is worth knowing about this kind of optical flaw.

 Written by Sylvain PONS